-On the triangular plot between Broadway and Park Row there is a small park with a fountain and many flowers.
-Here is the transition from the small houses of SoHo and TriBeCa to the skyscrapers of Downtown Manhattan.
+There is a small park with a fountain and lots of flowers on the triangular square between Broadway and Park Row.
+Here is the transition from the small houses of SoHo and TriBeCa to the skyscrapers of Down Town Manhattan.

 The guns of the former dutch settlement of "Nieuw Amsterdam" gave their name to the park on the southern tip of Manhattan.
 From the boardwalk you will have a nice view over the bay to the "Statue of Liberty" and to Staten Island.
 At Battery Park there are also the piers of the Saten Island ferries and tourist boats.